Merkel tells irate Greeks painful reforms will pay off

-ATHENS (Reuters) - Tens of thousands of angry Greek protesters filled the streets of Athens on Tuesday to greet German Chancellor Angela Merkel, who offered sympathy but no promise of further aid.
+ATHENS (Reuters) - Tens of thousands of angry Greek protesters filled the streets of Athens on Tuesday to greet German Chancellor Angela Merkel, who offered sympathy but no promise of further aid on her first visit since the euro crisis erupted three years ago.

-Police fired teargas and stun grenades to hold back crowds chanting anti-austerity slogans and waving Nazi flags while Merkel’s host, Prime Minister Antonis Samaras, welcomed her as a “friend” of Greece.
+As police fired tear gas and stun grenades to halt angry crowds chanting anti-austerity slogans and waving swastika flags, Merkel’s host, Prime Minister Antonis Samaras, welcomed her as a “friend”.

-On her first visit to Greece since the euro zone crisis erupted three years ago, Merkel struck a conciliatory tone.

-She reaffirmed Berlin’s commitment to keep the debt-crippled Greek state inside Europe’s single currency but offered Samaras no concrete relief ahead of a new report on Greece’s reform progress due by next month.
+Blamed by many Greeks for imposing draconian budget cuts in exchange for aid, Merkel reaffirmed Berlin’s commitment to keep the debt-crippled Greek state inside Europe’s single currency.

-“Precisely for that reason I want to say that much of the path is already behind us,” she added.
+“Precisely for that reason I want to say that much of the path is already behind us,” she added, offering a public display of support to Samaras’s three-month-old government on her first visit to Greece since 2007.

-Samaras, who invited Merkel to Greece during a visit to Berlin in August, promised to press on with economic reforms necessary to restore confidence.
+She tried to reassure her hosts that their reforms would eventually pay off, but also made clear that Greece, which has seen its unemployment rate surge to nearly 25 percent and economic output shrink by a fifth, would not solve its problems overnight.

-“The Greek people are bleeding but are determined to stay in the euro,” he said.
-“They are not asking for more money or favors.
-They only want to get back on their feet as soon as possible and exit this recession.”
+Samaras promised to implement economic reforms necessary to restore confidence: “The Greek people are bleeding but are determined to stay in the euro,” he said.

 On the other side of the parliament building, tens of thousands of demonstrators defied a ban and gathered to voice their displeasure with the German leader, whom many blame for forcing painful cuts on Greece in exchange for two EU-IMF bailout packages worth over 200 billion euros ($260 billion).

-Greek riot police clashed with protesters who tried to break through a metal barrier to reach the cordoned-off area where Merkel and Samaras were meeting.
+Greek police fired teargas and stun grenades when protesters tried to break through a barrier to reach the cordoned-off area where Merkel and Samaras were meeting.
 Some demonstrators pelted police with rocks, bottles and sticks.

-At least 30 people were hurt or suffered breathing problems from tear gas and about 300 were detained, police said.

-Four people dressed in World War Two-era German military uniforms and riding on a small jeep, waved black-white-and-red swastika flags and raised their hands in the Hitler salute.
+Four people dressed in World War Two-era German military uniforms and riding on a small jeep, waved black-white-and-red swastika flags and stuck their hands out in the Hitler salute.

 Banners read “Merkel out, Greece is not your colony” and “This is not a European Union, it’s slavery”.

-“We know that she is not here to offer favours but she must help us, this is our last chance,” said 45-year-old Mari Hanioti, a saleswoman supporting her two children and her unemployed husband.

-“She must be able to see what we are going through, how much we are suffering.
-She should see the poor neighborhoods not just the expensive hotels.”

-Some 6,000 police officers were deployed for the six-hour visit, including anti-terrorist units and rooftop snipers.
+Some 6,000 police officers were deployed, including anti-terrorist units and rooftop snipers, to provide security during the six-hour visit.
 German sites in the Greek capital, including the embassy and Goethe Institute, were under special protection.

-Before departing, Merkel met Greek business people to ask how reforms were progressing and hear how they were affected by an economy that has shrunk by a fifth in five years, leaving 25 percent of workers out of a job.

-“She said: talk to me as if I wasn’t a leader but a good reporter,” one attendant said on condition of anonymity.
+After steering clear of Greece for the past five years, Merkel decided to visit now for several reasons.

-Merkel decided to come to show support for Samaras, a fellow conservative, as he struggles to convince reluctant, leftist coalition partners to impose more austerity on a society fraying at the edges after several rounds of cuts.
+She was keen to show support for Samaras, a fellow conservative, as he struggles to impose more cuts on a society fraying at the edges after five years of recession.

 With a year to go until Germany holds a parliamentary election, Merkel also hoped to neutralize opposition criticism at home that she has neglected Greece and contributed to its woes by insisting on crushing budget cuts.